-- The surgeon makes one to five small cuts between the person’s ribs.
+- The surgeon makes between one and five small cuts between the person’s ribs.

 - The surgeon inserts the camera and surgical instruments between the ribs.

-- Once the operation is complete, the surgeon inserts a chest tube through one of the cuts to drain any excess air or fluid.
+- Once the operation is complete, the surgeon places a chest tube through one of the cuts to drain any excess air or fluid.